I live in Springvale and am an active member of the local community.

 I have promoted ideas since the age of 16 when I was elected Student President with an 80% primary vote.
 I learned at a young age that there is great knowledge and success to be gained by listening to and helping people.

-My passion for politics grew during the Hawke and Keating political era when I was impressed by the way both leaders confidently advocated for ideas that were not popular at the time, but were the right thing to do for the long term.
+My passion for representation grew during the Hawke and Keating political era.
+I was impressed by the way both leaders confidently advocated for ideas that were not popular at the time but were the right thing to do for the long term.

-Elected as councillor
+Elected as school councillor

 Elected as mayor

 In 2015, I was elected Mayor.
 This gave me an opportunity to engage deeper with a broad range of residents and community groups.